ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## EDHOC Session {#edhoc-exec}

-In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol augmented with an access token, or reference thereof - a session identifier, carried in an EAD item, either EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID, see {{AT-in-EAD}}.
+In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol augmented with an access token, or reference thereof - the session identifier, carried in an EAD item, either EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID, see {{AT-in-EAD}}.

 As per {{Section A.2 of RFC9528}}, EDHOC may be transferred over CoAP using either the forward or the reverse message flow, manifesting the two possible mappings between the ACE roles client / resource server and the EDHOC roles Initiator / Responder (whereas the CoAP client/server roles remain the same).
 The choice of mapping depends on the deployment setting, in particular which identity to protect the most, since EDHOC protects the identity of the Initiator against active attackers.